 There are contested categories in the history of lgbtq studies involving the extent to which modern concepts may be roled back into history.
 This list will assemble evidence showing cultural diversity across information spaces but with the intention to enhance theory and practice through building new information processing tools.

 Used by contributors to the Ruins conference (Paris June08) and other scholars and graduate students for advance/follow-up discussions.
+This list has been retained 22/07/14.
+Existing subscribers may access archives, the list won't accept any new posts or subscribers.

 The Association for Photography in Higher Education was established to create a forum for discussion and debate about photography and photographic education.
 In recent years the APHE has promoted links between government, education providers and the creative industries.
 The Association is non-profit making and institutions are eligible for free unlimited places at conferences and seminars.
 The APHE discussion list has been set up to aid communication between members.
 Please feel free to use the list to post information relating to photography and photography education.